ghacks Technology News

 British Telecom Phorm report leaked

-Only 15-20 users recognized the interference and reacted negatively to it.
-It goes on by suggesting changes so that the process will be 100% transparent to the user which simply means that they want a system where the user is not knowing that his connection is being hijacked and misused.
+Only 15-20 users recognized the interference and reacted negatively to it (out of 18000).
+The report goes on by suggesting changes to it so that the process will be 100% transparent to the user which simply means that they want a system where the user does not realize that the connection is being hijacked and misused.

-I have not had time to read the whole report but it seems like an illegal act to me to inject advertisement on web pages without the users and webmasters consent.
-In addition to spying on the users about 7000 cookies were dropped as well.
+I have not had time to read the whole report but it seems like an illegal act to me to inject advertisement on web pages without the consent of customers and operators of such websites.
+In addition to spying on users about 7000 cookies were dropped as well.

 BT admits misleading customers over Phorm experiments